top of page

 Udit as Jazz Joseph in Agni

-Udit Arora (Jazz) plays an important role as a firefighter who helps educate children on the importance of the firefighting profession.
-His character adds a unique layer to the film, highlighting the emotional and societal aspects of the job while reinforcing the sense of community and sacrifice that defines the firefighting profession.
+Agni, a 2024 film directed by Rahul Dholakia, is a moving tribute to the unsung heroes - the firefighters, showcasing their courage and selflessness.
+The story revolves around Vithal Rao (Pratik Gandhi), the head of a fire station, who, together with his dedicated team, faces life-threatening situations daily to safeguard lives.
+Udit (Jazz) plays an important role as a firefighter who helps educate children on the importance of the firefighting profession.
+His character adds a unique layer to the film, highlighting the emotional and societal aspects of the job while reinforcing the sense of community and supreme sacrifice that defines this profession, which can rightly be termed as 'service'.

 The film was an instant hit and here's how Amul celebrated it.